Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Best Collaboration

-“Drunk (And I Don’t Wanna Go Home)” – Elle King & Miranda Lambert
+‘Drunk (And I Don’t Wanna Go Home)’ – Elle King & Miranda Lambert

-“Cold Heart” – Elton John & Dua Lipa
+‘Cold Heart’ – Elton John & Dua Lipa

-“half of my hometown” – Kelsea Ballerini ft.
+‘half of my hometown’ – Kelsea Ballerini ft.
 Kenny Chesney

-“I Like You (A Happier Song)” – Post Malone ft.
+‘I Like You (A Happier Song)’ – Post Malone ft.
 Doja Cat

-“INDUSTRY BABY” – Lil Nas X & Jack Harlow
+‘INDUSTRY BABY’ – Lil Nas X & Jack Harlow

-“One Right Now” – Post Malone & The Weeknd
+‘One Right Now’ – Post Malone & The Weeknd

-“Sweetest Pie” – Megan Thee Stallion & Dua Lipa
+‘Sweetest Pie’ – Megan Thee Stallion & Dua Lipa

-“Unholy” – Sam Smith & Kim Petras
+‘Unholy’ – Sam Smith & Kim Petras

-“WAIT FOR U” – Future ft.
+‘WAIT FOR U’ – Future ft.
 Drake & Tems

-“You Right” – Doja Cat ft.
+‘You Right’ – Doja Cat ft.
 The Weeknd

 Best New Pop Artist